mbrevda/wercker-step-github-status/README.md

 * `msg`: A short description of the status
 * `fail`: Same as `msg`, used in case of a build failure
 * `url`: The target URL to associate with this status.
 The url must begin with `https://`.

+# Github token generation
+This step will require a Github token with at least `repo:status` permissions.
+You can generate a new "Personal access token" by clicking [here](https://github.com/settings/tokens/new?description=Github+status+werker+step&scopes=repo:status) and then clicking "Generate token"

 # Example
 ```yml